theproadam/XFDraw/Demos/Shadow Demo/readme.md

 The cubemap blur can be easily seen here, as the edges are not interpolated over each cubemap side.
 Also the lack of self shadowing parallax does not look good.
 ![](https://raw.githubusercontent.com/theproadam/XFDraw/main/Screenshots/outside.png)
+Attempts have been made to implment the self shadowing parallax, however the demo does not use Tangent Bitangent mapping and thus it hard to correctly "march" the shadows.